-Fair value of financial instruments: Financial instruments are described as cash and cash or contractual obligations or rights to pay or receive cash.
-The fair value of certain financial instruments approximates the carrying value because of the short-term maturity of the instruments, which include cash, accounts receivable, investments (deposits with Catholic Diocese of Kansas City-St. Joseph and National Catholic Risk Retention Group stock), accounts payable, accrued expenses and other current liabilities.
+Fair value of financial instruments: Financial instruments are described as cash and cash equivalents or contractual obligations or rights to pay or receive cash.
+The fair value of certain financial instruments approximates the carrying value because of the short-term maturity of the instruments, which include cash, accounts receivable, investments (deposits with Catholic Diocese of Kansas City-St. Joseph), accounts payable, accrued expenses and other current liabilities.
+The carrying amount of the long-term notes payable approximates fair value due to the periodic adjustment of the interest rate to reflect current market conditions.

-Accounts receivables: Accounts receivables are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
-Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
+Accounts receivable: Accounts receivable are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
+Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition and credit history and current economic conditions.
 Trade receivables are written off when deemed uncollectible.
 Recoveries of trade receivables previously written off are recorded when received.